ARosenswie/DengAI_final/README.md

  - Regularized XGB;
  - Support Vector Machine.

-10. Compare all results of the models and choose which one to use for submission.
- RMSE and MAE for San Juan:
+10. Compare all results of the models and choose which one to use for submission. \n RMSE and MAE for San Juan:
 ![San Juan results](sj_new_20.png)
 RMSE and MAE for Iquitos: